 This outbreak was first announced on April 10, 2018.
 By the time the Centers for Disease Control and Prevention (CDC) declared its end on July 28, 210 in 36 states had been sickened, 96 were hospitalized, 27 had developed HUS and five people had died.

 The number of cases reported from each state were: Alabama (3) Alaska (8), Arkansas (1), Arizona (9), California (49), Colorado (3), Connecticut (2), Florida (3), Georgia (5), Idaho (12), Illinois (2), Iowa (1), Kentucky (1), Louisiana (1), Massachusetts (4), Michigan (5), Minnesota (12), Mississippi (1), Missouri (1), Montana (9), Nebraska (1), New Jersey (8), New York (11), North Carolina (1), North Dakota (3), Ohio (7), Oklahoma (1), Oregon (1), Pennsylvania (24), South Dakota (1), Tennessee (3), Texas (4), Utah (1), Virginia (1), Washington (8), and Wisconsin (3).

 HUS Kidney Failure

-Between 5 percent and 10 percent of E. coli patients develop HUS is a life-threatening complication that causes red blood cells to be misshapen or damaged so they can not pass through the filtering system of the kidneys and clog it.
+Between 5 percent and 10 percent of E. coli patients develop HUS is a life-threatening complication that causes blood vessels to become swollen or damaged and clots form blocking the filtering system of the kidneys, clogging it.
 This can lead to kidney failure, seizure, stroke, coma and death.

 Children, especially those under the age of five, are at elevated risk for HUS.
 Symptoms of HUS usually develop a week after the initial symptoms of an E. coli infection.
 They include: fatigue, decreased urination, pale skin, unexplained bruises or bleeding and unexplained weakness.